myildiz97/quizzical/README.md

-# quizzical
+# Quizzical
-- A quiz app based on React
+- A quiz app with React
 - There are 10 categories to be selected.
 There will be 5 random questions with only one correct answer in selected category.
-# preview
+# Preview
 https://quizzical-myildiz97.netlify.app/